Aaravnadar/student/navigation/about.md

 Here is what I did at those places

-- 🏫 Elemantry school was done In India
+- 🏫 Went to Elementary School in Lateraza, Westwood.
+Then went to Delsur elementary to finish my elementary school years.
-- 🏫 Middle school at Oak Valley
+- 🏫 Middle School was in Oak Valley.
-- 🎓 Currently in Highschool Del Norte class of 29
+- 🎓 Currently in Highschool in Del Norte.

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and faith.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- My mother told me that I was Indian, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
 - The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>